xieqi/vimrc/docs/developers/HowTo.md

 Now, both Parquet and DWRF format files are supported, related scripts and files are under the directory of `gluten_home/backends-velox/workload/tpch`.
 The file `README.md` under `gluten_home/backends-velox/workload/tpch` offers some useful help but it's still not enough and exact.

-One way of run TPC-H test is to run unit-test by workflow, you can refer to [unitest](https://github.com/oap-project/gluten/blob/main/.github/workflows/unittests.yml#L90)
+One way of run TPC-H test is to run velox-be by workflow, you can refer to [velox_be.yml](https://github.com/oap-project/gluten/blob/main/.github/workflows/velox_be.yml#L90)

 Here will explain how to run TPC-H on Velox backend with the Parquet file format.
 1. First step, prepare the datasets, you have two choices.